 TAG Associates onboarding process

-As a new client of TAG Associates, you’ll meet with an advisor to discuss your financial needs.
+- Meet with an advisor: As a new client of TAG Associates, you’ll meet with an advisor to discuss your financial needs.
 This conversation typically includes taking inventory of your existing assets, identifying your financial goals, setting objectives and understanding your cash flow needs.
-Other considerations taken into account by your advisor include your risk tolerance and time horizon, as well as any constraints you might have, such as prohibiting investments in certain securities or industries.
-For comprehensive wealth management clients, the discussion might also include special needs, such as art inventory and property management services.
+For comprehensive wealth management clients, the discussion might also cover special needs, such as art inventory, aviation and property management services.

-Both comprehensive wealth management clients and portfolio management clients receive monthly or quarterly reports.
-Comprehensive wealth management clients also receive balance sheets, income statements, cash flow statements and tax projections as well as portfolio reporting.
+- Receive regular reports: Portfolio management and wealth management clients receive monthly or quarterly reports.
+Comprehensive wealth management clients also get balance sheets, income statements, cash flow statements and tax projections as well as portfolio reporting.

 Is TAG Associates right for you?

-As a firm that was founded to serve the needs of wealthy individuals and families, clients who fit the bill — those who have significant wealth and are in need of comprehensive family office services and portfolio management — are the best match for TAG Associates.
-With a low client-to-advisory ratio and services that range from property management to tax planning, to bill paying (alongside the standard fare of financial planning and portfolio management), clients seeking a financial advisory firm as a one-stop-shop might be well-served here.
+As a firm that was founded to serve the needs of wealthy individuals and families, clients who fit the bill — those who have significant wealth and are in need of comprehensive family office services and portfolio management — are generally the best match for TAG Associates.
+With a low client-to-advisory ratio and services that range from property management to tax planning and bill paying, clients seeking a financial advisory firm as a one-stop-shop might be well-served here.

-That said, TAG Associates operates out of New York City.
-Potential clients who wish to regularly visit their advisors in person but who aren’t East Coast-based might be better served by a financial advisory firm with an office in their area.
-The firm’s high minimum fees are also a potential drawback, as it eliminates potential clients who don’t have significant funds to invest.
+Potential clients who wish to regularly visit their advisors in person but who aren’t New York-based might be better served by a financial advisory firm with an office in their area.
+TAG Associates does list one additional office in Ketchum, Idaho, but it notes that there is only one advisor located there.
+The firm also suggests a minimum investment of $10 million, which eliminates potential clients who don’t have significant funds.